munificent/craftinginterpreters/book/inheritance.md

 In set theory, a subset is contained by a larger superset which has all of the elements of the subset and possibly more.
-Set theory and programming languages directly collide in type theory.
+Set theory and programming languages meet each other in type theory.
 There, you have "supertypes" and "subtypes".

-In statically-typed object-oriented languages, a subclass is also often a subtype of its superclass.
+In statically typed object-oriented languages, a subclass is also often a subtype of its superclass.
 Say we have a Doughnut superclass and a BostonCream subclass.
-Every BostonCream is also an instance of Doughnut, but there may be doughnut objects that are not BostonCreams (like crullers).
+Every BostonCream is also an instance of Doughnut, but there may be doughnut objects that are not BostonCreams (like Crullers).

 Think of a type as the set of all values of that type.
 The set of all Doughnut instances contains the set of all BostonCream instances since every BostonCream